gublit/agent/README.md

 - Perfect for rapid prototyping, teaching, or as a starting point for production data apps

 ## Getting Started
-Clone the repository and start exploring data with your favorite Python tools!
+Clone the repository and start exploring data with your favorite Python tools.

 ---